justinpombrio/synless/doc/walkthrough.md

 _texty_.
 In this declaration, a texty node says `text` for its children, and gives a Regex that the text must obey.

-And its notation can use $text to refer to its text contents.
-Identifiers should be displayed as-is, with no additional trappings, to `$text` is the entire notation.
+Its notation can then use `$text` to refer to its text contents.
+Identifiers should be displayed as-is, with no additional trappings, so `$text` is the entire notation.

 ### Block Nodes